morinlab/tools-morinlab/workflows/Readme.md

 These are some example workflows that will get you started using the Cancer Genomics Toolkit For details, the full toolkit is described [here](http://biorxiv.org/content/early/2016/11/26/089631) Currently, the workflow export files (\*.ga) in this repository point to an unstable local toolshed and may not work out of the box.
-We recommend users access versions of these workflows via our [Docker](../docker/Dockerfile) release.
+We are actively working to correct this issue.
+We hope to include versions of these workflows via our [Docker](../docker/Dockerfile) release in the near future.
+In the meantime, the details below should help users construct similar workflows that meet their needs.

 ###Calling somatic SNVs using an ensemble approach
 ![ScreenShot](ensemble_caller_workflow.png)